Log in | Subscribe

 To ease the transition, diesel fuel meeting a 22 ppm sulfur limit was allowed as ULSD at the pump until October 15, 2006.
 A number of additional flexibility provisions were included to lessen the impact of the specification change on refiners:

-• Temporary compliance option: Refiners are allowed to produce up to 20% of their output of highway diesel fuel at 500 ppm until 31 December 2009 (31 May 2010 if the refiner banked sufficient credits).
-The 500 ppm and 15 ppm S fuel batches must be kept separate in the distribution system.
+• Temporary compliance option: Refiners were allowed to produce up to 20% of their output of highway diesel fuel at 500 ppm until 31 December 2009 (31 May 2010 if the refiner banked sufficient credits).
+The 500 ppm and 15 ppm S fuel batches were to be kept separate in the distribution system.

-• Credits: Early credits can be generated for manufacturing 15 ppm S fuel ahead of the regulatory schedule.
-Credits may be generated until 31 December 2009, and must be used by 31 May 2010.
-Early batches of the 15 ppm S fuel must be segregated in the distribution system and sold at retail as 15 ppm diesel to be eligible for credits.
+• Credits: Early credits could be generated for manufacturing 15 ppm S fuel ahead of the regulatory schedule.
+Credits could be generated until 31 December 2009, and were to be used by 31 May 2010.
+Early batches of the 15 ppm S fuel were to be segregated in the distribution system and sold at retail as 15 ppm diesel to be eligible for credits.

 • Averaging, Banking and Trading (ABT) program